HPPinata/ProxShare/README.md

 # ProxShare
-This script creates a BtrFS-SR and SMB share with bcache on the Proxmox host Proxmox.
+This script creates a BtrFS-SR and SMB share with bcache on the Proxmox host.

 ## Usage:
 ```